MohammadrezaFarahmand/Gallery/README.md

 Launches the test runner in the interactive wa
 See the section about [running tess](https://facebook.gthub.io/crete-reat-app/docs/running-tests) for more information.
 ### `npm run buil
-Builds the app for production to the `buld` folde
+Builds the app for production to the `buld` fold
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!